NelsonAPenn/NiceKotlinJSONParser/README.md

 # Sleek JSON Parser

-I created this nice Kotlin JSON Parser to be a simple, lightweight, and painless way to navigate and extract values from JSON data as well as build JSON objects.
+I created this JSON Parser to be a simple, lightweight, and painless way to navigate and extract values from JSON data.

+Benefits:

+- Flexible: no need to create data classes into which JSON data is deserialized.
+- Lightweight: mere kilobytes, no other third-party dependencies.

 ## Installation